Hornbill201/SelfDrivingCar-P5-Vehicle_Detection/README.md

 I have tried to directly use the one search scale `scale = 1.5` with heat map with `threshold = 1` to build the pipeline for video.
 This pipeline can be found in the function `detect_vehicles()`.
 The output video is basicly good.
 However, the there are still some false positives shown up and sometimes.
 And the bounding boxes are not stable and the cars in some frame may not be detected.

-In order to solve these problems, I decideted to use the multiscale search windows.
+In order to solve these problems, I decideted to use the three scales search windows.

 Scale 1:
 ```